noirmist/part-action-network/README.md

-# part-action-network
+# Part Action Network Tensorflow Implementation.

-This project descibes the Part Action Network proposed in our paper in ICCV2017: Single Image Action Recognition using Semantic Part Actions, Zhichen Zhao, Huimin Ma and Shaodi You.
+This project made by tensorflow which descibes the Part Action Network proposed in the paper in ICCV2017: Single Image Action Recognition using Semantic Part Actions, Zhichen Zhao, Huimin Ma and Shaodi You.

 In general, the main purpose of this paper is to capture "part action" cues to improve the body action recognition.
 We view a body action as a combination of several part actions.
 ![](https://github.com/ZhichenZhao/part-action-network/raw/master/imgs/framework.jpg)